openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 is a CIM server that enables CIM clients to perform CIM operations over HTTP by using SMI-S in the back end for VMAX storage operations.

-The EMC SMI-S Provider supports the SNIA Storage Management Initiative (SMI), an ANSI standard for storage management.
+The Dell EMC SMI-S Provider supports the SNIA Storage Management Initiative (SMI), an ANSI standard for storage management.
 It supports the VMAX storage system.

 System requirements
 ~~~~~~~~~~~~~~~~~~~

-The Cinder driver supports both VMAX-2 and VMAX-3 series.
+The Cinder driver supports the VMAX-3 series.

-For VMAX-2 series, SMI-S version V4.6.2.29 (Solutions Enabler 7.6.2.67)
-or Solutions Enabler 8.1.2 is required.

-For VMAX-3 series, Solutions Enabler 8.3.0.1 or later is required.
+For VMAX-3 series, Solutions Enabler 8.3.0.11 or later is required.
 This
 is SSL only.
 Refer to section below ``SSL support``.

 When installing Solutions Enabler, make sure you explicitly add the SMI-S
 component.

-You can download SMI-S from the EMC's support web site (login is required).
+You can download Solutions Enabler from the Dell EMC's support web site
-See the EMC SMI-S Provider release notes for installation instructions.
+(login is required).
+See the ``Solutions Enabler 8.3.0 Installation and
+Configuration Guide`` at ``support.emc.com``.

 Ensure that there is only one SMI-S (ECOM) server active on the same VMAX
 array.